Home

 Secondhand Store Finds

-Peter with Benoit, a customer
+Secondhand Store Finds with Benoit, a customer

-I give him a call every now and then and, most of the time, we agree to have dinner together.
-We always meet on a Thursday or a Friday evening.
-He buys the pizza and I buy the wine.
-I usually arrive about an hour before he closes his shop.
+He buys the pizza, I buy the wine.
+I usually arrive about an hour before he closes his secondhand shop.
 We exchange a little and, while he looks after his customers I browse around and see if I can find anything I like.
-I always do...
+I always do!

 Around 6:30 or 7:00 pm it's pizza time.
 We go to the back store, fix a table and chairs, get the glasses, the knives and the forks, reheat the pizza, open the bottle of wine and relax.
-Last time I went I had my camera with me and took pictures of secondhand store finds we both liked.
+Last time I went I had my camera with me and took pictures of of some of his secondhand store finds we both liked.
 Two oak chairs, one lamp and three oil paintings.

 Antique Furniture Secondhand

-These two oak chairs have been manufactured by the late H. Krug Furniture Company factory in Kitchener, Ontario and distributed by Mitchell Hough Ltd. A H. Krug Furniture Catalogue (1913) has been posted on the Internet by the Canadian Libraries.
+These two oak chairs have been manufactured by the late H. Krug Furniture Company Factory in Kitchener, Ontario and distributed by Mitchell Hough Ltd. A H. Krug Furniture Catalogue (1913) has been posted on the Internet by the Canadian Libraries.

 The lamp, supported by a golden metal base, is made out of enamelled glass ornamented with golden round textured patterns mixed with black and white specks.
 The lampshade is in a dark green colour adorned with two golden rims.